DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/baseType.md

 ---
 ---
 ##### shortDescription
 Specifies the base shape type for the custom shape.
+The built-in shape types are demonstrated in the [Shape Types](/Documentation/Guide/Widgets/Diagram/Shape_Types/) section.

 ---
 When the **baseType** option is specified, the [backgroundImageUrl](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/customShapes/backgroundImageUrl.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/customShapes/#backgroundImageUrl') option is not in effect.